 Tip 4: Cheap city trip

 A city trip is often expensive.
 Without noticing it, your money is spent.
 But if you plan your trip in advance, Málaga can be a cheap city trip.
 Sunday afternoon is an excellent day for spending the day in Málaga.
-You know why?
+Do you know why?
 Because on Sunday afternoons the admission to various cultural sights is free.

 This way allows you to get a good impression of the city and there is always some hustle and bustle going on.
 From 2 pm, some things from 4 pm, many museums and sights are free to visit.

 You could go to the Alcazaba and the Castillo, the old Moorish fortress.
 First of all the Castillo.
 You will have a fantastic view of the city, the sea and the surroundings.
-Secondly, the Alcazaba gives you an idea of how the Alhambra in Granada will look like.
+Secondly, the Alcazaba gives you an idea of what the Alhambra in Granada will look like.

 Of course, if you have the chance you should definitely go to Granada and visit the Alhambra. (check this website for normal priced entry tickets of the Alhambra).